dr-cs/databases/slides/er-models.md

 ER modeling is the box labeled "Conceptual Design."

 <!---------------------------------- Slide ---------------------------------->
-# Human Society Data Specification
+# Humane Society Data Specification

 Here's an initial data specification provided by the humane society staff: